How Employers Can Better Support Employees with Obesity

 About Calm Health

 Calm Health provides personalized plans with programs developed by psychologists.
 People can receive personalized recommendations based on mental health screenings which, as part of a healthy lifestyle, may help to cope with physical health conditions, life experiences, and occupation-specific challenges.
+For employers, Calm Health can complement obesity and weight management strategies by offering digital mental health tools that support employees living with obesity and other chronic conditions.

 a woman in an orange vest driving a truck